TRAVEL STORY

 “The loss of their intellectual records is especially sad for a people whose supreme deity is Itzamna, inventor of writing and the patron of learning.”

 We had asked Louis why the central Maya ceremonial centers had been abandoned around the late tenth century.
 “The route to the sea is this way,” he replied, pointing to the East.
-The many suggested reasons suggested by historians include diseases, drought, and the unintentional creation of savannas (which, lacking the plow, the Mayas could not till).
-Of the abundant theories of collapse, Algar Gregg has said that “Guessing the reason for this failure of social organization is a favorite pastime for archaeologists in Central America.”
+The many reasons suggested by historians include diseases, drought, and the unintentional creation of savannas — which, lacking the plow, the Mayas could not till.
+Of the abundant theories of collapse, Algar Gregg has said, “Guessing the reason for this failure of social organization is a favorite pastime for archaeologists in Central America.”8

 While the collapse was drastic, it was not complete.
-Construction in some centers, Altun Ha for one, continued for a century after the fateful changes elsewhere and, after Maya migrated north into Yucatan, the region they called the Land of the Turkey and the Deer, their ceremonial centers endured into the thirteenth century.
-By the time Francisco Hernandez de Cordoba's conquistadors arrived in Yucatan in 1517, Maya in many parts had been subdued by a Toltec/Mexican people, but the latter had greatly absorbed Maya culture.
+Construction in some centers, Altun Ha for one, continued for a century after the fateful changes elsewhere and, after Maya migrated north into Yucatán, the region they called the Land of the Turkey and the Deer, their ceremonial centers, endured into the thirteenth century.
+By the time Francisco Hernández de Córdoba’s conquistadors arrived in Yucatán in 1517, Maya in many parts had been subdued by a Toltec/Mexican people, but the latter had greatly absorbed Maya culture.
 At Chichen Itza, the Mexican lords were dismissively described by Maya citizens as those who “speak our language brokenly.”
-In their remotest Yucatan dwellings, the Maya rebuffed the Toltec and Aztec and were still holding out against Porfirio Diaz in the late nineteenth century.
+In their remotest Yucatán dwellings, the Maya rebuffed the Toltec and Aztec and were still holding out against Porfirio Díaz in the late nineteenth century.
 At some sites to the south, the stone stelae that recorded annual events continued to appear well after the tenth-century disintegration, although the monuments were usually erected upside down or in the wrong kinds of places.
-“These aberrations,” archaeologist Patrick Culbert muses, “look not so much like impiety as like efforts [to] continue the stelae cult by people who had lost the knowledge of the proper way of doing things.”
+“These aberrations,” archaeologist Patrick Culbert muses, “look not so much like impiety as like efforts [to] continue the stelae cult by people who had lost the knowledge of the proper way of doing things.”9

-For centuries this people has been so resistant to our understanding that the late dean of Mayanists, Sir Eric Thompson, conceded of encounters with them: “[T]ravelers … return from their journeys, physical or mental, curiously unsatisfied.”
-Now, in the late 20th century, even as we walk their old forest home, the Maya glyphs are yielding to the epigrapher’s art.
+For centuries this people has been so resistant to our understanding that the late dean of Mayanists, Sir Eric Thompson, conceded of encounters with them: “[T]ravelers…return from their journeys, physical or mental, curiously unsatisfied.”
+Now, in the late twentieth century, even as we walk their old forest home, the Maya glyphs are yielding to the epigrapher’s art.
 Taking the view that the marks are both phonetic and logographic signs (capable of representing words and syllables), scholars Linda Schele and David Stuart are beginning to read and pronounce the plump, convoluted marks.
-Glyph T539, says Stuart, speaks of “co-essence,” the Maya knowledge that other creatures and things, ocelots and comets, for example, can “share in the consciousness” of a human being.
-This is spine-tingling stuff, signaling a phase in Maya research that Schele, alluding to the decipherer of the Rosetta stone, names “the time of Champollion.”
-And yet, so much was burned by friars and dissolved by humidity that Thompson may always be right.
+Glyph T539, says Stuart, speaks of “co-essence,” the Maya knowledge that other creatures and things, ocelots and comets, for example, can “share in the consciousness” of a human being.10 This is spine-tingling stuff, signaling a phase in Maya research that Schele, alluding to the decipherer of the Rosetta Stone, names “the time of Champollion.”11 And yet, so much was burned by friars and dissolved by humidity that Thompson may always be right.

-We can know that they dared to conduct civilization on a thin, poor soil with few water reservoirs, and the most suggestive of current theories is that the collapse was precipitated by strains laced into the very success of a rainforest culture.
+We do know that they dared to conduct civilization on a thin, poor soil with few water reservoirs, and the most suggestive of current theories is that the collapse was precipitated by strains laced into the very success of a rainforest culture.
 Their clever, intensive, fixed–field agriculture led to population increases, to a rise in building programs, and new standards of leisure among the elite.
 Inevitably then, the human expansion overwhelmed the fragile forest ecology.
-Soil depletion and malnutrition arose; management failures and violence between the great cities of Tikal and Caracol ensued; and a desperate demand for labor soured the bond between the peasant and elite classes.
-Patrick Culbert believes that, once degraded, “the ravaged land offered little potential for re-population,” and notes that today “the rain forest home of the Maya still remains an unpopulated wilderness.”
+Soil depletion and malnutrition arose; management failures ensued, along with violence between the great cities of Tikal and Caracol; and a desperate demand for labor soured the bond between the peasant and elite classes.
+Patrick Culbert believes that, once degraded, “the ravaged land offered little potential for re-population,” and notes that today “the rain forest home of the Maya still remains an unpopulated wilderness.”13

-It could be that the Maya were not surprised by discovering the limits of their way of life.
-Ptolemy Tompkins finds that in myth they foresaw “the dangers and contradictions of human progress” and told themselves the story of evolving from village life “plagued with...guilt and ambiguity,” warning themselves that a culture growing in scale courts the loss of knowledge about how to properly live on the Earth.
-Certainly, modernity echoes their anxiety.
+It could be that the Maya were not surprisedby discovering the limits of their way of life.
+Ptolemy Tompkins finds that in myth they foresaw “the dangers and contradictions of human progress” and told themselves the story of evolving from village life “plagued with...guilt and ambiguity,” warning themselves that a culture growing in scale courts the loss of knowledge about how to properly live on the Earth.14 Certainly, modernity echoes their anxiety.
 Mercifully, a handful of Maya sacred texts were translated, by Maya-speakers, into Spanish under the supervision of sixteenth-century friars.
 Though these translations weave strands of Christianity into Maya cosmology, they comprise some of the most reliable clues about ancient Maya thought.
-From one of the books, known to us as the Chilam Balam of Chumayel — that is, The Book of the Jaguar Priests of Chumayel — comes this observation:
+From one of the books, known to us as the Chilam Balam of Chumayel (The Book of the Jaguar Priests of Chumayel ), comes this observation:

 On that day, the tender leaf is destroyed ...